Charlie's Farm: Plot

 Melanie dismisses it as a dream.
-Morning comes and two backpackers, Gordon (David Beamish) and Alyssa (Genna Chanelle Hayes), arrive at the farm for the same reason as the group.
+Morning comes and two backpackers, Gordon and Alyssa, arrive at the farm for the same reason as the group.
 Later on the group decides to split up and explore the property.
 Gordon and Alyssa come upon a barn which appears to be Charlie's base of operations.
 Charlie ambushes them and kills Gordon with an axe to the chest and Alyssa by crushing her head beneath a tractor wheel.
 Meanwhile, Mick and Melanie discover a lake and go skinny dipping.

 They are amazed at Charlie who is watching them from the dam.
 Mick goes to confront Charlie, naked, who cuts off Mick's genital and shoves it down his throat, killing him.
 Melanie runs and is chased through the woods but is killed when Charlie rips out her lower jaw.
 Natasha and Jason find another barn.
 Jason insists they go inside but Natasha refuses and waits.
 Tony, fearing for the group, goes to the Farm to check on them.
 Meanwhile, Jason, who was taking a long time inside, alarms Natasha who follows him in.
 Jason warns Natasha to be quiet as he finds Charlie roaming inside the barn.

 Tony arrives and faces Charlie head-on in hand-to-hand combat.
-Jason tries to assist but Tony is killed when Charlie tears out the skin on his neck.
+Jason tries to assist, but Tony is killed when Charlie tears out the skin on his neck.
 Jason is then also killed when Charlie slits his throat in front of Natasha.
 Natasha flees but is knocked unconscious and captured by Charlie.
 She then wakes up in an underground chamber, breaks free and escapes, discovering many corpses of Charlie's previous victims.
 Old Blue, the elderly patron from the pub, appears and assists Natasha in escaping.
 Charlie, however, catches up to them and kills Old Blue with an axe to the back.
-Natasha takes Old Blue's rifle and shoots Charlie in the chest, maybe kill him.
-She gets to Old blue's truck, but Charlie surprises her by impaling her with a rifle in her stomach, pulling out her guts, which he tosses away after killing her.
+Natasha takes Old Blue's rifle and shoots Charlie in the chest, seemingly killing him.
+She gets to Old Blue's truck, but Charlie, who survived the gunshot, surprises her by impaling her with a rifle in her stomach, pulling out her guts, which he tosses away after killing her.
 Charlie then picks up her dead body and goes back to his land.